omeka/Documentation/source/Reference/views/helpers/AllElementTexts.rst

         Flag to indicate whether to show elements that do not have text.

+    .. php:attr:: _showElementSetHeadings

+        Whether to include a heading for each Element Set.

     .. php:attr:: _emptyElementString

         String to display if elements without text are shown.